xei/wireguard-setup-scripts/README.md

 ```
 sudo ./remove-wireguard-server.sh
 ```
+Note that the above script will remove the directory `/etc/wireguard` and its contents including all peers' config files.
+Backup the direcory if it is necessary.
 Note that the above script will not remove Pi-hole.
 In order to remove Pi-hole visit its [official documentation](https://docs.pi-hole.net).

 ### WireGuard client applications